seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 837 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 843 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 831+6=837
+//// 837+6=843

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 42 (2024, Monday, December 9th at 09:05 pm PST)
+//// File version: 43 (2024, Tuesday, December 10th at 07:47 pm PST)
-//// Line count (including blank lines and compiler line): 901
+//// Line count (including blank lines and compiler line): 902

 //// ----------------------------------------------------- \\\\